-Consumer Personal Health Record Authentication and Identity Management

-Axolotl does not provide its own patient portal product, however, as with other health information systems, Elysium Exchange may interface with any standards based PHR system.
-Axolotl's philosophy is that with the emergence of PHRs supplied by health plans and employers, not to mention Google and Microsoft, it is highly unlikely a single vendor PHR solution will succeed.
+Consumer Personal Health Record Authentication and Identity Management is that with the emergence of PHRs supplied by health plans and employers, not to mention Google and Microsoft, it is highly unlikely a single vendor PHR solution will succeed.
 As such, similar to integration with any CCHIT or standards-based EMR, Axolotl is prepared to integrate with any suitable PHR.